Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Appendix

-The corollary is vital for ensuring that $\barUpupsilon\equiv \Zero$ when frequencies are chosen with care.
-This corollary combined with the chain rule formula \eqref{e:chainRule_f2} leads to the proof of \Cref{t:orthCorBig}, which implies \Cref{t:orthCorBigPre}.
+The above corollary is vital for ensuring that $\barUpupsilon\equiv \Zero$ when frequencies are chosen with care.
+Its geometrical interpretation is illustrated in \Cref{fig:FishOrthogonality}.

-\begin{proposition} Consider the QSA ODE \eqref{e:QSAgen_alpha} subject to (A0a) and (A1), but with arbitrary choices of frequencies $\{\omega_i\}$.
+This subsection is concluded with implications to the \textit{target bias}: \begin{proposition} Consider the QSA ODE \eqref{e:QSAgen_alpha} subject to (A0a) and (A1), but with arbitrary choices of frequencies $\{\omega_i\}$.
 Suppose that an invariant probability measure $ \upvarpi$ exists, and let $\Uppsi = (\ODEstate, \Upphi) $ denote a $\Uppi$-valued random vector with distribution $ \upvarpi$.
-Then, \begin{romannum} \item For any analytic function $g \colon \Uppi\to \Re$ with zero-mean solution to Poisson's equation $\hag$,
+Then, for any analytic function $g \colon \Uppi\to \Re$ with zero-mean solution to Poisson's equation $\hag$,